Introduction

 ** True REPL under the hood

-*** if underlying language supports it
+*** REPL-like functionality if language in code block supports it

 Live mode